 - 10W-30 is better for all temperatures and conditions where the engine generates little to no heat.

-- 15W-40 is better for extremely hot conditions such as towing, hauling, stop-and-go driving.
+- 15W-40 is better for extremely hot conditions such as towing, hauling, and stop-and-go driving.

-- 10W-30 is better for protecting engine components for longer periods between oil changes.
+- 10W-30 is better for protecting engine components for more extended periods between oil changes.

 - 15W-40 is better for active engine components, like oil pumps and bearings.

 10w30 is multi-grade engine oil suitable for heavy-load engines due to its ability to endure high temperatures for an extended time without losing engine efficiency.
 In low temperatures, this engine oil has a viscosity rating of 10.
 In high temperatures, it has a viscosity grade of 30.
 This engine oil has a low viscosity at low temperatures, implying that it is thin.